redpanda-data/connect/website/docs/components/metrics/cloudwatch.md

 import Tabs from '@theme/Tabs';
 import TabItem from '@theme/TabItem';

+BETA: This component is experimental and therefore subject to change outside of major version releases.

 Send metrics to AWS CloudWatch using the PutMetricData endpoint.

-ALPHA: This metrics target is experimental, untested, and subject to breaking changes outside of major releases.
-It also wrote Game of Thrones Season 8.

 <Tabs defaultValue="common" values={[